 Now in his 15th season at Ohio State, head Coach Vladimir Nazlymov has transformed the Buckeye fencing program into a national powerhouse.
 Ten consecutive years among the Top 5 in the nation, including national championships in 2004, 2008 and 2012 are proof of that.

 But that is not enough for the former 10-time world champion.
 It is an Olympic feeder program that he desires for Ohio State, and with it national championships will continue to be won.

-In his 12 years at Ohio State, Nazlymov owns a men's and women's combined record of 414-97 (.810).
-This season he welcomes back four All-Americans and a total of 31 fencers from his 2010-11 squad, which finished fifth in the nation.
-Ohio State has won seven of the past nine Midwest Conference championships, including seven in a row before Notre Dame broke the Buckeyes' streak in 2010.
+In his 14 years at Ohio State, Nazlymov welcomes back four All-Americans and a total of 25 fencers from his 2012-13 squad, which finished fourth in the nation.
+Ohio State has won eight of the past 11 Midwest Conference championships, including seven in a row before Notre Dame broke the Buckeyes' streak in 2010.

 Following the squad's second national championship, Nazlymov was named National Coach of the Year in 2008 by the United States Fencing Association.

 In 2003-04, Nazlymov's fifth season, he led the Buckeyes to the pinnacle of collegiate fencing with the program's first national title since the competition became a combined total of the men's and women's results.